alexandroid000/improv/moco_paper/moco_paper.md

       - Gazebo with a TurtleBot robot model: a three-dimensional simulator with more realistic physics, where velocity commands control simulated motors.

-See figure \ref{flowchart} for a diagrammatic representation of information flow in the system.
+See Figure \ref{flowchart} for a diagrammatic representation of information flow in the system.